huzaifa786313/Otago-Polytechnic/Special-Topic/Doc.md

 exit
 ```

-## Step X) Ansible Setup
+## Step X) Ansible Installation And Setup

+All that is left for us to do now is to get ansible setup and then we can run it against our gns3 topology

-we now need to download and install ansible on our server we can achieve this by using the following
+We now need to download and install ansible onto our server we can achieve this by using the following

 ```
 sudo apt-get install ansible -y
 ```

-X) lets open the ansible directory where the ansible.cfg and hosts file are stored, from here you can create and deploy your ansible playbooks
+X) lets go to the ansible directory where the ansible.cfg and hosts file are stored, from this directory you can create and deploy your ansible playbooks as well as modify your host files

 ```
 cd /etc/ansible/
 ```

-Inside the hosts file you can define your network devices and asign them to groups an example is provided inside the file by ansible

-We need to disable host_key_checking so that we aren't forced to ssh onto the device first
+We need to disable host_key_checking so that we aren't forced to ssh onto our gns3 routers first in order to do this we need to

 ```
 sudo vim /etc/ansible/ansible.cfg
 ```

-go to line 62 and unncomment
+go to line 62 and uncomment the following

 ```
 host_key_checking = False
 ```

+then save the file

+Inside the hosts file you can define your network devices and asign them to groups an example is provided inside the file by ansible

 in the hosts file you can define your environments in a few different ways you can have have them ungroup or you can put them into groups, having them in groups allows you to deploy your playbooks to a set of devices which can be helpful to make sure they are all configured the same.